Steve Beeks: Åland United

 In late 2010 Beeks was appointed head coach of Åland United, a professional team in the Naisten Liiga, the top division of women's football in Finland. Åland United finished fourth in 2011, 6 points from gold, and 2nd in 2012, 2 points off the title, and with a new league record for goals scored, which was quite an achievement as the club came through some big financial problems under the guidance of newly appointed Peter Lindbäck in 2012.
 During this time Åland United signed and developed international players like Pille Raadik (Estonia), Hayley Lauder (Scotland), and numerous Finnish internationals such as Adelina Engman (latterly at Chelsea).

 IFK Mariehamn

 In 2012 Beeks, was head-hunted by IFK Mariehamn to become their academy director.
 He has overseen the progress of numerous players to Finnish youth National teams and IFK's 1st team.
 IFK Mariehamn won the Finnish Cup in 2015, and played in the UEFA Europa League 2016.
 In 2016 IFK won the Finnish top league, and played in the UEFA Champions League in 2017.

 In February 2018 he completed the UEFA Pro Licence: his tutor was the Finnish national men's team Head Coach Markku Kanerva.

+FC Gintra

+On 3 January 2025 FC Gintra announced, that signed with new head coach.
+In 2025 with FC Gintra won Women`s A lyga.
+On 13 November 2025 was announced that Steve Beeks left Gintra Club.